Leave of absence in term time and fixed penalty notices update

 Penalties requested for unauthorised leave of absence are issued at the school’s request, and are issued in accordance with relevant protocols by the Local Authority.

 A School Attendance Certificate with the appropriate codes and a pupil’s current address are required.
-Referrals can be made using the attendance certificate from SIMS, therefore it is necessary to have Parents’ full names and up to date addresses and contact number.
+Referrals can be made using the attendance certificate from SIMS/other MIS system, therefore it is necessary to have Parents’ full names and up to date addresses and contact number.
 Send to: Penaltyemail@example.com

 The Local Authority will only accept instructions from the school and will not engage with parents as to whether a penalty should have been issued or not.
 This is a matter between the parent and the school.
 Parent will be referred to the school. * Please ensure that you have notified the parent that usual processes have been restored and you have captured full information and requested and considered any supporting documentation from the parent/s relating to the absence before requesting a Fixed Penalty Fine.